chis2j4/eu_ex/README.md

 English | [简体中文](README_sc.md) | [正體中文](README_tc.md)

+# 🚨⚠️ Warning: No longer maintained! ⚠️🚨

+**As of January 29th, 2022, eu_ex is no longer maintained, and no further changes will be made to it.**

 # eu_ex

 eu_ex means EUserv_extend.
 A Python script which can help you renew your free EUserv IPv6 VPS.